Tasha1403/x86-to-C_HarwL_CabuM/README.md

 ---

 ## II.
-Comparison of Outputs between Kernel A and B
+Comparison of Outputs between Kernel A and C